Change Management Training for Leaders: Why Simulations Beat Seminars

 What This Looks Like in Practice

-At PutThePlayerFirst.com, change management work typically starts not with a game but with a diagnosis.
-What’s the change that’s actually being driven?
-Where is the resistance concentrated, and what’s it telling us?
+Change management work typically starts not with a game but with a diagnosis.
+What's the change that's actually being driven?
+Where is the resistance concentrated, and what's it telling us?
 Who are the stakeholders with the most to lose and the most influence over the outcome?
-What’s the leader’s own relationship to the change — are they genuinely bought in, or are they also navigating their own ambivalence?

 From there, the design question is: what experience do participants need in order to develop the specific capabilities this situation requires?
 A simulation of a high-stakes stakeholder conversation may be right.
 A complex multi-faction negotiation that mirrors the coalition dynamics of the actual change may be more appropriate.
 A game about information asymmetry and trust might fit best, because that's what's actually making the change hard.

-The debrief is always designed before the game is finalised — because if I can’t connect what happens in the game to what’s happening in the organisation, the game isn’t right yet.
-The experience and the learning have to be structurally linked, not just thematically adjacent.
-You can also explore our guide to leadership workshops for context on how this fits into broader development programmes.
+The debrief is always designed before the game is finalised — because if you can't connect what happens in the game to what's happening in the organisation, the game isn't right yet.

 Change fails at the human layer.
 The best change management training for leaders addresses this directly — not through better explanations of why change is hard, but through structured experiences of actually doing it, failing at parts of it, and developing the judgment to do it better.
 That's what serious games and well-designed simulations make possible.
 And it's why the organisations that invest in this format tend to find, a few months later, that their change initiatives are landing differently than they used to.